Cloverdale Traditional School Code of Conduct

 - Respecting personal space.
 Keeping hands and feet to yourself.

-- acting in a manner that brings credit to the school community.
-Specifically, showing Courtesy, Cooperation and Respect for public and private property and to school members.
+- Acting in a manner that brings credit to the school community.

 - interfere with the learning of others